rishitnanda/Quidditch/Action List.md

    Cooldown: 1 Action

    - Success: "The seeker hovers gracefully, taking a slow and calculated approach to the Snitch.
-Wait, is"
+Wait, is that the snitch?"
    - Failure: "The seeker’s slow hover drags on, leaving them vulnerable.
 The Snitch darts away in a burst of speed, and the seeker is left hovering aimlessly, losing valuable ground in the search."

 5. Wait: Wait for another action to be enabled.